tillmas/twenty-tester/README.md

   FoeX.csv - user input csv file that defines the other side of the encounter.

-  setup.cfg - user input csv file that defines the parameters of the analysis runs
+  runsetup.cfg - user input csv file that defines the parameters of the analysis runs

+  DungeonDOE.py - creates the runsetup.cfg and modifies Foe and Friend.csv to create the DOE

   TTlogo.png - the beautiful logo for twenty-tester